-Each faculty member must have ready for use the academic costume proper to his or her most advanced degree and the institution that conferred it.
+Each faculty member must have ready for use the academic costume proper totheir most advanced degree and the institution that conferred it.
 The costume must be worn at Commencement and Diploma Exercises, and also at all ceremonies designated by the Provost.